-The Federal government is the largest buyer in the world, spending over $500 billion each year.
+The federal government is the largest buyer in the world, spending over $500 billion each year.
 For the Federal government, contracting with small businesses is common sense.
 Small businesses get the revenue they need to create jobs and drive the economy forward, and federal agencies get the creativity, innovation, and technical expertise of small businesses to help accomplish their mission.
-When small businesses are excluded from federal contracts, the Federal government, American taxpayers and the nation's economy lose out.
+When small businesses are excluded from federal contracts, the federal government, American taxpayers and the nation's economy lose out.

 Over 30 years ago, Congress set a goal of having a certain portion of all federal contracting dollars go to small businesses and established sub-goals for small businesses owned by women, socially and economically disadvantaged individuals, and service-disabled veterans of the Armed Forces, and for small businesses in Historically Underutilized Business Zones (HUBZones).
 The current government-wide goal for small businesses' share of contracting dollars is 23%.
-Every year since 2006, the Federal government has missed the 23% small business goal and all but one of the sub-goals; the 2009 shortfall was greater than $4 billion.
-Removing barriers to federal contracting and increasing access for small businesses will go a long way in closing this gap.

-In keeping with this commitment to small businesses, the President established the Interagency Task Force on Federal Contracting Opportunities for Small Businesses to ensure small businesses can participate in the Nation's economic recovery, including small businesses owned by women, minorities, socially and economically disadvantaged individuals, and service-disabled veterans of our Armed Forces, as well as HUBZone small businesses.
+In keeping with this commitment to small businesses, the President established the Interagency Task Force on Federal Contracting Opportunities for Small Businesses to ensure small businesses can participate in the nation's economic recovery, including small businesses owned by women, minorities, socially and economically disadvantaged individuals, and service-disabled veterans of our Armed Forces, as well as HUBZone small businesses.
 The Task Force - co-chaired by SBA, the Office of Management and Budget (OMB) and Commerce, and including twelve other federal agencies - created five working groups to address key barriers for small businesses in federal contracting.
 The working groups met, heard from key stakeholders, and identified three priority objectives: